kill9zombie/elixir_dojo/DOJO.md

 Lots of extra stuff
 -------------------

 There's a lot more to the language, such a behaviours, protocols, macros etc.  Have a look at http://elixir-lang.org for more.
 Jose Valim has done a [How I Start](http://www.howistart.org/posts/elixir/1) using the game Portal as an example.
+Videos from the Elixir conferences have made it to [confreaks.tv](http://confreaks.tv/tags/40).